lagarrueal/AI-flight/README.md

 # AI-flight
-Second AI project of the 12 weeks course of Artificial Intelligence.
+Second AI project of the 12 weeks course of Artificial Intelligence at Reykjavik University, Iceland.

 How to install the needed libraries
 ===================================